 A 6,000 sf addition to the current high school, financed through the district's capital outlay fund.

 Cost Estimating, Schematic

-An addition to Vermillion High School will move the school district’s administration operations onto the same campus, providing financial benefits and reduced staff travel.
-In addition, it will house a classroom for the alternative high school.
+This addition to Vermillion High School moves the district’s administration operations to a single campus, providing financial benefits, reduced staff travel, and a classroom for the alternative high school program.

-Offices for the superintendent, business manager, school resource officer, and District staff will be moved into the addition.
-It also includes conference rooms and storage space.
-The classroom will move the alternative high school students from leased space in a strip mall.
+Offices for the superintendent, business manager, school resource officer, and other District staff moved into the addition.
+The new footprint also includes conference rooms and storage space, all within the budget determined by monies already allocated in the District’s capital outlay fund.